orange0629/orange0629.github.io/_pages/about.md

 social_under_profile: true # includes social icons at the bottom of the profile picture
 ---

 Hi, I am Lechen!
 I am a master student at [University of Michigan](https://umich.edu/), with a broad interest in Natural Language Processing and Machine Learning.
-My research focuses on developing robust and trustworthy language models that better understand and think like humans.
+My research focuses on developing robust and trustworthy language models that better understand, generalize and think like humans.

 Currently I am a Research Assistant in [Blablablab](https://blablablab.si.umich.edu/), advised by Professor [David Jurgens](https://jurgens.people.si.umich.edu/).
 I am also working with Professor [Lu Wang](https://web.eecs.umich.edu/~wangluxy/) as a member of [Launch Lab](https://launch.eecs.umich.edu/home).
 Previously, I earned my bachelor's degree from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).